vfssantos/unified_theory/The_Golden_Selection/Appendices/C_verifications/01_weinberg_angle/README.md

 ## Key Findings

 ### 1. The Projection is Canonical
-The Moxness basis = Elser-Sloane projection (verified).
-Both produce identical 600-cell structures.
+The Koca–Al-Siyabi D₆ → H₃ projection is the unique icosahedral-symmetric projection from 6D.

 ### 2. The SM Embedding is Standard
-The hypercharge direction `[1/3, 1/3, 1/3, -1/2, -1/2, 0, 0, 0]` is the canonical SU(5) embedding.
+The hypercharge direction `[1/3, 1/3, 1/3, -1/2, -1/2, 0]` is the canonical SU(5) embedding in D₆.

 ### 3. The Result Has Golden Structure
 The exact formula contains √5, confirming the golden-ratio geometry is fundamental:
 $$\sin^2\theta_W = \frac{393 - 75\sqrt{5}}{968}$$

-### 4. The Old Formula Was a Heuristic
-The "clean" formula (3/8)φ⁻¹ ≈ 0.2318 was a phenomenological guess that happened to be close.
-It is now superseded by the rigorous geometric result.

 ---